SVB vs Ramp: spend controls and reporting vs having a full-service bank relationship

 Key Takeaways:

-What is the typical process to implement SVB vs Ramp for spend management?
+What is the best way to evaluate SVB vs Ramp for my stage of growth?

 Expanded Explanation: